 2015 HUMANITARIAN OF THE YEAR

 In addition, Cari serves as a Stephen Minister at St. Michael’s.
-Stephen Ministers are trained lay caregiving ministers that supplements pastoral care.
-The program teaches laypersons to provide one-on-one care for individuals who request support with emotional, physical, and mental situations occurring in their lives.
+Stephen Ministers are trained lay caregiving ministers that supplement pastoral care.
+The program teaches laypersons to provide one-on-one care for individuals who request support with emotional, physical and mental situations occurring in their lives.
 The confidential care-giver and care-receiver relationship is usually conducted by weekly visits that may continue for months or years.
 Cari’s spiritual gift of listening and encouraging those experiencing adversities provides hope to many.